Skip to content

 Jason Stolz CLTC, CRPC

 Group health insurance for 100 employees marks a major milestone for any organization.
-At this size, healthcare benefits are no longer a secondary HR function—they are a core financial system that directly affects cash flow, employee retention, and long-term scalability.
-Employers with 100 employees typically have enough claims experience and workforce stability to move beyond small-group pricing models and into more sophisticated, cost-efficient strategies.
+At this size, healthcare benefits stop being a “nice HR perk” and become a core operating system that affects cash flow, recruiting, retention, productivity, and long-term scalability.
+A 100-employee workforce typically has enough stability and claims credibility to move beyond many of the limitations that smaller groups face, which means you can often access more sophisticated plan designs, deeper cost controls, and better long-run renewal management.

-Many companies reaching 100 employees discover that healthcare costs accelerate faster than revenue if the plan structure remains unchanged.
-Fully insured renewals often bring double-digit increases, limited transparency, and little explanation of what is actually driving costs.
-The good news is that scale now works in your favor.
+Many companies reaching 100 employees discover that healthcare costs can accelerate faster than revenue if the plan structure stays on autopilot.
+Fully insured renewals often bring double-digit increases, limited transparency, and very little clarity about what is actually driving cost.
+The good news is that once you hit 100 employees, scale can start working in your favor—if the plan is built intentionally.

 Group Health Strategy Review for 100 Employees